NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 ^^^^^^^^^^^^^^^

 This mission parameter lists the SPICE kernels that are required to run NPB.
-At least a LSK, a SCLK, and a FK kernel will be required; if there are mutliple observers most likely more FKs and SCLKs will be required.
+At least a LSK, a SCLK, and a FK kernel will be required; if there are multiple observers most likely more FKs and SCLKs will be required.
 PCKs might also be needed.